 It's imperative that your solar installer has the proper licensing.
 This help guarantee that the work is done correctly using current best installation practices.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrician or electrical contractor license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
 If their work is regulated by the state's Mechanical Code, they must have a $25,000 minimum bond with the Department of Labor and Industry.

-Check consumer review platforms like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and level of service.
-Use caution with providers that have very few reviews or mostly negative ones.
+Check consumer review platforms like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with companies that have no reviews or mostly negative ones.

 Incentive Amount: